-The Rasmussen Reports daily Presidential Tracking Poll for Monday shows that 48% of Likely U.S. Voters approve of President Obama's job performance.
-Fifty percent (50%) now disapprove.
+The Rasmussen Reports daily Presidential Tracking Poll for Tuesday shows that 48% of Likely U.S. Voters approve of President Obama's job performance.
+Fifty-one percent (51%) disapprove (see trends).

-Today’s figures include 26% who Strongly Approve of the way Obama is performing as president and 39% who Strongly Disapprove.
-This gives him a Presidential Approval Index rating of -13 (see trends).
+The latest figures include 30% of who Strongly Approve of the way Obama is performing as president and 40% who Strongly Disapprove.
+This gives him a Presidential Approval Index rating of -10.

 To get a sense of longer-term job approval trends for the president, Rasmussen Reports compiles our tracking data on a full month-by-month basis.